 There has been some discussion in recent years about how the Sublime works in the 20th and 21st centuries.
 After all, what artwork could truly inspire horror and awe in an era familiar with nuclear warfare and space travel?
 Perhaps this is why the term has taken on an expanded and diluted meaning in more recent times.
 It can now refer to almost anything capable of producing a transcendent experience of any kind.

 Art critic Robert Rosenblum proposed one possibility in his 1961 article “The Abstract Sublime”, published in ArtNews.
 He suggested that postwar abstract painters Mark Rothko, Jackson Pollock, Barnett Newman, and Clifford Still should be considered the modern heirs of the Sublime tradition.
 After all, an artwork doesn’t necessarily have to depict a Sublime phenomenon in order to evoke the associated feelings.
 Sometimes, the work can do the trick all on its own merits.
 I must say that I agree.
 There’s something about looking at Rothko‘s monumental canvases of powerful colors harmonies that I find a little unnerving in a Sublime sort of way.

 If you want something more traditional for Halloween, try my Office of the Dead post from several years ago.

 P.S.
 I painted some pumpkins today.
-Let’s just say there’s a reason that the Scholarly Skater sticks to commenting on art rather than making it.
+Let’s just say there’s a reason I stick to commenting on art rather than making it.